 The current regime has been able to elude the different movements that have questioned its legitimacy, like the #YoSoy132 (“I am 132”) youth movement, the teachers movement of 2013 and the movement for the 43 Ayotzinapa students.
 Now, in the midst the 2018 electoral campaigns, the government seeks to destroy the teachers of the CNTE–the most organized sector in the country.

-The teachers’ movement met with widespread solidarity after the repression in Nochixtlán.
+The State’s use of widespread solidarity after the repression in Nochixtlán.
 The massacre ignited a feeling of indignation that has led to a new democratic movement in support of the teachers’ struggle.

 On June 30 in Mexico City a wave of spontaneous school strikes, or “wild cat strikes,” took place at dozens of schools in school districts 9, 10, and 11.
 The strikes had the support of parents and students that organized school and road blockades to assist the teachers and encourage their participation in the strikes and the massive mobilization of more than 15 thousand teachers that followed.